Vaibhavshahvr7/Marker-position-prediction/README.md

 - Install [Miniconda](https://docs.anaconda.com/miniconda/) for your operating system
 - Clone this repository
 - Navigate to the repository folder on your local machine
-- Install install the virtual environment:
+- Install the virtual environment:
 ```
 conda env create -f environment.yml
 conda activate Marker-position